 Figure 11 presents typical strain gauge data obtained through the water immersion testing for RP, SP, and SPG samples.
-The data collected from the bi-axial strain gauges was evaluated and the direction where each gauge which was seen to experience higher levels of strain was considered.
-Figure 11a shows representative examples of the strain development perpendicular to the glueline for the 3 species and Figure 11b shows similar examples of strain development parallel to the board width.
-Overall data for all species and adhesive types is presented in Error!
-Reference source not found..
+The data collected from the bi-axial strain gauges was evaluated and the direction that experienced higher levels of strain was considered.
+Figure 11a shows representative examples of the strain development perpendicular to the glueline (y-axis strain gauge) for the 3 species and Fig. 11b shows similar examples of strain development parallel to the board width (x-axis strain gauge).
 No difference was noted between adhesive types; therefore, results have been reported irrespective of adhesive.